Picture of Dr. Shezad Malik

 Studies have found an increased risk of mesothelioma among workers who are exposed to asbestos, as well as among their family members and people living in the neighborhoods surrounding asbestos factories and mines.

-Mesotheliomas typically take a long time to develop.
-The time between first exposure to asbestos and diagnosis of mesothelioma is usually 30 years or more.
-Unfortunately, the risk of mesothelioma does not drop with time after exposure to asbestos.
-The risk appears to be lifelong.
-Unlike lung cancer, mesothelioma risk is not increased among smokers.
+Mesotheliomas typically takes many years to develop.
+The duration between asbestos first exposure and the diagnosis of mesothelioma is usually 30 years or more.
+Sadly, the risk of mesothelioma does not decrease with time after asbestos exposure.
+The mesothelioma risk appears to be lifelong.
+And unlike lung cancer, mesothelioma risk is not increased among smokers.

 Asbestos and Other Health Problems

-The major health problem caused by asbestos exposure, is a lung disease called asbestosis.
-When a person breathes high levels of asbestos over time, some of the fibers lodge deep in the lungs.
-Irritation caused by the fibers eventually leads to scarring (fibrosis) in the lungs.
-This can make it hard to breathe.
-The main symptoms of asbestosis are shortness of breath and a chronic cough.
+The asbestos exposure also causes a major health problem, a lung disease called asbestosis.
+When a person inhales high levels of asbestos fibers over time, some of the fibers stick deep in the lungs.
+These asbestos fibers are extremely irritating and inflammatory and eventually lead to scarring (fibrosis) in the lungs.
+This fibrosis of the lung tissue can make it hard to breathe.
+The asbestosis main symptoms are shortness of breath and a chronic cough.

 When asbestosis occurs, it is typically 10 to 20 years after the initial exposure to asbestos.
 The disease can get worse over time.
 While some people may not have serious symptoms, others may be seriously disabled by breathing problems.
 Unfortunately there is no effective treatment for this disease.

-Asbestos can also reach the outer lining of the lungs (pleura), where it can cause pleural plaques (areas of hard, scar-like tissue in the pleura), pleural thickening, and pleural effusions (buildup of fluid between the lungs and the pleura).
-All of these conditions can make it harder to breathe.
+Asbestos fibers can also migrate to the outer lining of the lungs (pleura), where it can lead to pleural plaques (areas of hard, scar-like tissue in the pleura), pleural thickening, and pleural effusions (buildup of fluid between the lungs and the pleura).
+All of these serious lung diseases can make it harder to breathe and result in a chronic cough.

-Many victims of asbestos disease and their families are entitled to receive asbestos exposure compensation because manufacturers of asbestos-containing products often knew about the dangers of asbestos.
+Many asbestos disease victims and their families are entitled to receive asbestos exposure compensation because manufacturers of asbestos-containing products often knew about the dangers of asbestos and yet failed to warn or make safe the working conditions.

 In fact, asbestos has been linked to cancer as early as the 1930s.
 The evidence shows that these companies did not advise workers of the potential hazards of their products, nor did they make any effort to put warning labels on the products to inform workers of the dangers of asbestos.